janhavi123-hash/Simon-says-game/README.md

 # 🎮 Simon Says Game
 A simple and interactive **Simon Says memory game** built using JavaScript.
-This project focuses on core frontend concepts like event handling, DOM manipulation,Keyboard Events, and game logic.
+This project focuses on core frontend concepts like event handling, DOM manipulation,Keyboard Events, and game logic.\

----
-## 📌 Description
-This is a basic version of the classic Simon Says game where the player must remember and repeat a sequence of colors.
-The sequence becomes longer with each level, making the game more challenging.
-Unlike traditional versions, this game starts using **keyboard input instead of a play button**, making it more interactive and event-driven.

 ---
 ## 🚀 Features